ocaml-community/awesome-ocaml/README.md

 ## Concurrency

-Two competing concurrency libraries exist in OCaml: _Lwt_ and _Async_.
+Two concurrency libraries exist in OCaml: _Lwt_ and _Async_.
 They provide very similar functionality but make radically different decisions with regards to error handling and internal implementation details (see the links below for more details).
 [Real World OCaml](https://realworldocaml.org/) uses Async but a version of the [code examples translated to Lwt](https://github.com/dkim/rwo-lwt) is also available.

 - **Libraries**:
   - [Lwt](http://ocsigen.org/lwt/) — A cooperative threads library for OCaml.